qiqika/CarND-Traffic-Sign-Classifier-Project_my/README.md

 ![alt text][image2]

-2)use a subtractive local normalization,and a divisive local normalization to extract image edge information( Reference: Pierre Sermanet and Yann LeCun.Traffic Sign Recognition with Multi-Scale Convolutional Networks.) it is good for data sparsing and clustering.
+2)use a subtractive local normalization,and a divisive local normalization to extract image edge information( Reference: Pierre Sermanet and Yann LeCun.Traffic Sign Recognition with Multi-Scale Convolutional Networks.).
+The normolization is a process that changes the range of pixel intensity values to range 0 to 1. in some extent, its image result is similar to the brightness and contrast. and it is good for data sparsing and clustering.

 ![alt text][image3]

 for additional datas,method used small translations, scaling  rotations, affine transformations, brightness, contrast and blur.
-After test, i find  brightness and contrast may cause image deformation, small translations, scaling , rotations and affine transformations need take care of producing dark pixels. preprocess will be make further optimizing, in future(now result dont have good cluster result and dilute  data energe)
+After test, i find straightly brightness and contrast may cause image deformation, small translations, scaling , rotations and affine transformations need take care of producing dark pixels. preprocess will be make further optimizing, in future(now result dont have good cluster result and dilute  data energe)